 /dev/aiAny language.
 Any framework.
 Any application.
 If your code can read and write files, it can use AI.
 No SDKs.
 No API keys.
 No vendor lock-in.

-The same interface works whether the model runs locally on your laptop, on a Jetson at the edge, or routes to the cloud.
+The same interface works whether the model runs locally on your laptop, on a cloud VM, or routes to Claude/GPT via your own API key.
 Zero code changes between environments.

 # Real-time transcription $ cat /dev/ai/hear | grep "help" → Triggers on keyword detection